top of page

 Motor Trends Four Wheeler Magazine

-Every vehicle is different and not every vehicle can tackle a high rated trail.
-I can also tell you that every season trails will change.
-Flash floods, monsoons, natural decay will change the difficulty of a trail, and the path you have to take.
-Arizona is infamous for desert overgrowth scratching your vehicle.
-Known as Arizona Pinstriping.
-Maybe you want an experience with a little less scratches, adventures can be tailored to your liking.
-On that same thought, maybe you want to experience these more challenging trails and do not have vehicle or don't want to risk your trail.
-We offer "tours" where you rent out seats in Seguro, for specific trails.
-We will take you out so you can see a side of Arizona less seen!
+Every vehicle is different, and not every vehicle can tackle highly rated trails.
+Also, trails change seasonally due to flash floods, monsoons, and natural decay.
+This impacts trail difficulty and the paths you must take.
+Arizona is notorious for desert overgrowth that scratches vehicles.
+This is known as Arizona pinstriping.
+If you prefer adventures with fewer scratches, we can tailor experiences to your liking.
+Alternatively, if you want to experience challenging trails but don't have a suitable vehicle or want to risk your own, we offer 'tours' where you can rent seats in Seguro.
+We'll take you to see a side of Arizona that's often overlooked.

 1 Comment